junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-Creature-Dean-whole-novel.md

 > Bal runs with "Cas", saying Cas is not feeling well, needs to go home quickly.
 "Dean" purposefully stops, letting Zach walk slowly to him, taking his disguise off, buying them time.
 Zach finds they swapped cloth, knows it's trick, runs to the shuttle stop (ask Uriel to watch Cas), but too late, they are already gone.
 Zach wants to phone the bus driver, but the signal is blocked from inside the facility.
 Dean escapes with Bal, Cas is held hostage.
 >
 > Zach/Uriel tortures/threatens Cas, wanting to know where Bal/Dean run to.
 It's a precious, highly classified research asset.
 Cas calmly defies them, say he doesn't know anything, say they can be anywhere, which is true (not scared of losing his job anymore, saving Dean's life more important).
 >
+> conversation with Zach: Cas is also torn when the reasoning for abuse is put in that way: there might be a greater good here.
+But it's a Trolley Problem.
+"Isn't it what you wanted when you joined us?
+Figure out a way to save humans?
+When did you start caring for nonhumans?"
+"Why does he have to be the one to die?"
+Who decides who gets to live and who gets to die?
+>
 > Bal settles Dean down in Cas's place, surrounds him with Cas's plants and humidifier, runs into Charlie.
 Bal worries outsider see Dean, Charlie says she already know, Cas already told him a lot about Dean.
 Bal laughs about Cas's defiance and security breach.
 Dean can't breathe for a while, Bal freaks out ("Cas is gonna kill me if you died"), Dean opens his eyes again.
 Both Bal/Charlie relieved.